PROFESSIONAL DEVELOPMENT COURSE IN COASTAL CLIMATE RESILIENCE

 Course Logistics

 This course is offered in hybrid format.
-Class meetings 1-7 and 9 will take place live-online via Zoom.
-Class meeting 8, the in-person 2.5 day workshop, will take place in-person at the UCSC Coastal Science Campus (115 McAllister Way, Santa Cruz, CA 95060).
+Class meetings 1-8 will take place live-online via Zoom.
+Class meeting 9, the in-person 2.5 day workshop, will take place in-person at the UCSC Coastal Science Campus (115 McAllister Way, Santa Cruz, CA 95060).
 Students are expected to log into this course via Canvas at the start time of scheduled meetings and participate via Zoom, for the duration of each scheduled class meeting.

 Electronic Course Materials: You will be granted access in Canvas to your course site and course materials approximately 24 hours prior to the published start date of the course.